chocolatey/choco-wiki/How-To-Create-Custom-Package-Templates.md

 As of [choco 0.9.9.9](https://github.com/chocolatey/choco/issues/76), Chocolatey has allowed you to create your own custom templates when the built-in template is not enough.

 ### Overview
 A template is used for creating packages.
-Chocolatey (choco) has a built-in template that it uses when generating a new package from the command [[`choco new`|Commands-New]]
+Chocolatey (choco) has a built-in template that it uses when generating a new package from the command [[`choco new`|CommandsNew]]

 If you drop a template into `$env:ChocolateyInstall\templates` folder, you can use `-t name_of_template` to generate a choco template based on that.
 So for: